-- d) Classification as a non-resident for tuition purposes. - e) NRST fee is charged to the student account. - f) Funded by one of the following mechanisms: - A Teaching Assistant (TA) appointment, or other graduate student teaching title, totaling 25% FTE or more. - A Graduate Student Researcher (GSR) appointment, totaling 25% FTE or more. - An internal fellowship that includes monthly disbursements, equivalent in amount to a TA/GSR appointment, and payment of resident tuition & fees.
+- a) Enrolled in 12 units. - b) A cumulative GPA of 3.0. - c) Satisfactory academic progress toward the degree objective. - d) Classification as a non-resident for tuition purposes. - e) NRST fee is charged to the student account. - f) Funded by one of the following mechanisms: - A Teaching Assistant (TA) appointment, or other graduate student teaching title, totaling 25% FTE or more. - A Graduate Student Researcher (GSR) appointment, totaling 25% FTE or more. - An internal fellowship that includes monthly disbursements, equivalent in amount to a TA/GSR appointment, and payment of resident tuition & fees.